Site Search

 Please indicate your additional leadership gift on the renewal form when you complete it.

-- June 30, 2025 – Dues should be paid by this date.
-Some members pay in the second half of the year, and CNJG appreciates knowing before then that you are renewing.
+- June 30, 2026 – Dues should be paid by this date.
+A few members pay in the second half of the year, and CNJG appreciates knowing before then that you are renewing.
 Members that have not paid by this date, or indicated to CNJG that payment is forthcoming by this date, will be considered lapsed and removed as members.

 - The link to our online renewal notice will be emailed to your designated “primary contact” in mid-October.
 In subsequent reminders, the invoices will be emailed to both the "primary contact" and the "billing contacts" at the organization.
 If you have not received any renewal notice, please let Craig know.
 You can complete the renewal notice here.